soyuka/doc/core/configuration.md

         // Enable the serialization of payload fields when a validation error is thrown.
         // If you want to serialize only some payload fields, define them like this: [ severity, anotherPayloadField ] 'serialize_payload_fields' => [],

-        // To enable or disable query parameters validation on collection GET requests 'query_parameter_validation' => true,
     ],

     'eager_loading' => [